Supriyabommi/Data_Analysis_Project/README.md

 Key Insights:

-Dropout rates increase with education level
+Dropout rates increase with education level.
-Female students show slightly higher out-of-school rates globally Disparities are especially concentrated in African countries Found no significant gender bias in overall rates (p = 0.319) Found statistically significant differences in out-of-school rates across primary, lower secondary, and upper secondary levels (p < 0.001)
+Female students show slightly higher out-of-school rates globally.
+Disparities are especially concentrated in African countries.
+Found no significant gender bias in overall rates (p = 0.319).
+Found statistically significant differences in out-of-school rates across primary, lower secondary, and upper secondary levels (p < 0.001).

 Conclusion:
 While access to primary education has improved globally, disparities persist at the secondary level, especially for girls and in low-income regions.